Glossary

 Underwriting

-A home loan available to veterans with little or no down payment and guaranteed by the U.S. Veterans' Administration.
+A home loan available to eligible veterans partially backed or guaranteed by the VA.

 See Adjustable-rate mortgage.